hminh0407/dotfiles/README.md

 # Usage

+It is recommend to fork this project

+## Docker
+There's a docker setup to try out the tools and config.
+* run `docker-compose up -d ubuntu` to start the container
+* run `docker exec -it dotfiles_ubuntu_1 /bin/sh` to start a new shell in container
+* then you can try to run the install script and play with the config

+## Install Module

+`./install-profile default` should be run (to make sure that script files are granted the proper permission to run)
+* before the first installation
+* and everytime a new install script is added

-Install with profile (check meta/profiles for supported profile) `./install-profile <profile> [<configs...>]` `Ex: ./install-profile terminal`
+Install with profile (install group of modules together: check meta/profiles for supported profile) `./install-profile <profile> [<configs...>]` `Ex: ./install-profile terminal`

-Install single package (check meta/configs for supported package) `./install-standalone <configs...>` `Ex: ./install-profile nvim` Note that for any new configuration with sh file scripts installation, command `./install-profile default` must be run to set up execution permission for script files
+Install single package (install 1 module at a time: check meta/configs for supported package) `./install-standalone <configs...>` `Ex: ./install-profile nvim`

+## Custom script & binary

+* Custom zsh files will be automatically available if placed in `~/.project/`
+* Custom binary files will be automatically available if placed in `~/bin`